 The quality is generally very good and the brands are all ones you would recognise from the department stores such as Little Tikes, Melissa and Doug, Ravensburger and Sylvanian Families.

 The prices are what you might find in the stores, possibly a little more.
-There are rarely any ‘sale’ products and you probably won’t save a lot of money shopping this way.
+‘Sale’ products are limited and you probably won’t save a lot of money shopping this way.

 Things to consider